 Yes, Ozempic needs to be refrigerated.
 Store your new, unused Ozempic pens in the refrigerator between 2°C to 8°C (36°F to 46°F) until the expiration date.

-After use, store your pen for 56 days at room temperature between 15ºC to 30ºC (59ºF to 86ºF).
+After use, store your pen for up to 56 days at room temperature between 15ºC to 30ºC (59ºF to 86ºF).
 Or you can keep it in a refrigerator between 2°C to 8°C (36°F to 46°F).

 Do not share your Ozempic pen with anyone and use a new needle every time you inject.